mcevoyinit/cgraph/docs/cordapp/example.md

         """.trimIndent(),
         GraphQLRequestType.QUERY
     ).returnValue.getOrThrow().also {
-        assertNotNull(it, "Currency $isoCode not present in graph") }
+        assertNotNull(it, "IOU not present in graph")
+    }
 }
 ```